nwrenger/schiller-db/README.md

 Security:

 - User System, an Admin, defined thought the admin.env file
-- Admin can add User with Permissions what they can do cannot do like: Reading/Writing for each Data Type (User, Absence, Criminal)
+- Admin can add User with Permissions what they can do cannot do like: Reading/Writing for each Data Type (User, Workless, Criminal)
 - the passwords are internally hashed and cannot be directly red out of the database
 - logging every Server call (excluding Swagger UI) to separate file called 'log.txt' with Information who did what